See a list of Biology Programs by Clicking Here!

 Biomedical Engineer: Annual median income for a biomedical engineer is $85,620 based on the latest data available.
 Jobs for biomedical engineers are expected to grow at a 14% clip over the coming decade resulting in 10,900 new job openings during that time.

 Molecular & Cellular Biologist: Median annual income for a cellular and molecular biologist is $74,790 with a steady job growth projected over the coming ten year period.

-Individuals interested in biology may also be interested in chemistry, physics, or environmental science.
-For further information on a career path in biology, visit our Definitive Career Guide in Biology on our blog.
-As an additional resource, you can also read our blog post titled Top College Degrees for Animal Lovers for more information.
+Students intrigued by biology may consider a degree in chemistry, physics, or environmental science.
+For further information on a career path in biology, visit our Definitive Career Guide in Biology and Top College Degrees for Animal Lovers.

 Additional resources for biology majors can be obtained from third-parties such as associations in the field of biology.
 Popular national organizations offering insights and support for biology professionals include associations such as AIBS, APB, NABT, Society for Conservation Biology, and HBA.